wptinysolution/media-library-tools/README.txt

 It also optimizes storage space and ensures search engines prioritize relevant content, positively impacting SEO rankings.
 Regular cleanups maintain a well-organized media library and enhance overall website functionality.

+== 🏆 Numbered files ==
+If the ideal filename already exists, a number will be appended, and increased if needs to be.

 == 🏆 Image SVG Support ==

 Image SVG support in the WordPress media library offers significant SEO advantages.
 SVG files are lightweight and scalable, improving website loading times and user experience.